return0jz/xdhack/README.md

 # xdhack
-A product for XdHack Toronto!
+A product for XdHack Toronto made by first-time hackathon participants!

 # Credits:
 - Meet Pandey (MYeet#5031)